LATEST | FEATURES | INTERVIEWS | NEWS | FRIGHTFEST | REVIEWS Interview with Ryan Kruger, writer and director of Fried Barry

 RK: From now until the end of the year Fried Barry is hitting festivals and has a major release next year.
 I am finishing off some experimental films and looking at my next film for next year.

 RK: Absolute pleasure, thank you for your time.

-Related show tags: STARMAN MORE INTERVIEWS Interview with Shayne Ward, star of The Ascent
+Related show tags: STARMAN MORE INTERVIEWS Interview with Scott Reiniger star of the original Dawn of the Dead

 Posted on Thursday 22nd October 2020

 A special ops team on a mission in a war-torn country find themselves trapped on a never-ending staircase that they must climb - or they die!
 This is the premise for Tom Paton's superb, action-packed horror The Ascent which is having its UK TV premiere at 9pm on October 23rd.
 Here its star, Shayne Ward tells all about his career to date and how he became involved in this sci-fi shocker.